 Keep Your Home Warm and plan for Winter Vacations

 Maintaining a warm indoor temperature during the winter is not only good for your comfort, but also ideal for protecting your plumbing.
 Ensure that your heating system is in good working order and set it to a temperature that prevents freezing, typically around 12-15°C (55-60°F).
-If you’re planning a winter getaway, or leaving the house to stay with family over the Christmas period, It may also be wise to set your heating to come on by timer or get a neighbour to pop in to check your home while you’re away.
+If you’re planning a winter getaway, or leaving the house to stay with family over the Christmas period, it may also be wise to set your heating to come on by timer or get a neighbour to pop in to check your home while you’re away.

 Winter can be a challenging season for your plumbing system, but by taking the time to prepare and follow these tips, you can minimise the risk of frozen pipes and other costly winter plumbing problems.
 Don’t let the cold weather catch you off guard – prepare and protect your plumbing and enjoy a warm and worry-free winter season.
 Stay warm, stay cosy, and stay safe!